jagregory/abrash-zen-of-asm/src/chapter-07.md

 I'd like to make one final point about I/O addressing.
 This section won't mean much to you if you haven't worked with video programming, and I'm not going to explain it further now; we'll return to the topic when we discuss video programming in Volume II.
 For those of you who are involved with video programming, however, here goes.

-Word-sized `out` instructions — `out dx,ax` — unquestionably provide the fastest way to set the indexed video registers of the CGA, EGA, and VGA.
-Just put the index of the video register you're setting in AL and the value you're setting the register to in AH, and `out dx,ax` sets both the index and the register in a single instruction.
-Using byte-sized `out` instructions, we'd have to do all this to achieve the same results:
+Word-sized `out`{.nasm} instructions — `out dx,ax`{.nasm} — unquestionably provide the fastest way to set the indexed video registers of the CGA, EGA, and VGA.
+Just put the index of the video register you're setting in AL and the value you're setting the register to in AH, and `out dx,ax`{.nasm} sets both the index and the register in a single instruction.
+Using byte-sized `out`{.nasm} instructions, we'd have to do all this to achieve the same results:

 ```nasm
 out   dx,al